Scientific Name

 How to Grow and Care

-Some Gymnocalyciums are shade-seeking in the wild, among shrubs or grasses, while others grow completely exposed.
-Therefore, some will need light shading from the sun in the hottest months, but to overdo this will result in the loss of flowers.
+Some Gymnocalyciums are shade-seeking in the wild, growing among shrubs or grasses, while others thrive in full sun.
+Therefore, some plants will need light shading from the sun in the hottest months, but overdoing this will result in the loss of flowers.

 The potting medium's balance should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.

 Watering in the summer months, while the plants are growing well, can be frequent (weekly for small plants in small pots), but always allow the compost to dry out before rewatering.
-Watering in the winter months is unwise and certainly not necessary.
+Watering in the winter months is unwise and unnecessary.
 The difficult times are spring and autumn.

 See more at How to Grow and Care for Gymnocalycium.